w3f/educhain/docs/ordering-coretime.md

 npm -g install @polkadot/api-cli
 ```

 Once installed, you can send the extrinsic as follows.
-Be sure to supplement a seed phrase with ROC ([faucet here](https://faucet.polkadot.io/)) and also replace `PARA_ID` with your parachain's ID on Rococo:
+Be sure to supplement a seed phrase with ROC ([faucet here](https://faucet.polkadot.io/)) and also replace `PARA_ID` with your parachain's ID on Paseo:

 ```sh
 polkadot-js-api tx.onDemand.placeOrderAllowDeath \